waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

     section: Module 1: Docker and Terraform
     question: Docker - Connecting from VS Code
-    answer: It’s very easy to manage your docker container, images, network and compose projects from VS Code.
+    answer: It's very easy to manage your docker container, images, network and compose projects from VS Code.
     Just install the official extension and launch it from the left side icon.
     It will work even if your Docker runs on WSL2, as VS Code can easily connect with your Linux.
     Docker - How to stop a container?